CodeByHamzaH/WeatherWhiz/README.md

 # 🌤️ WeatherWhiz

-ClimaMind is an AI-powered weather assistant built using [LangGraph](https://github.com/langchain-ai/langgraph), [LangChain](https://www.langchain.com/), and [Ollama](https://ollama.com/) running the lightweight **Gemma 3.2 1B** model.
+WeatherWhiz is an AI-powered weather assistant built using [LangGraph](https://github.com/langchain-ai/langgraph), [LangChain](https://www.langchain.com/), and [Ollama](https://ollama.com/) running the lightweight **Gemma 3.2 1B** model.
 It provides real-time weather information for any city using the OpenWeatherMap API.

 ---